Coherent diffraction imaging: Imaging process

 In CDI, the objective lens used in a traditional microscope is replaced with computational algorithms and software which are able to convert from the reciprocal space into the real space.
 The diffraction pattern picked up by the detector is in reciprocal space while the final image must be in real space to be of any use to the human eye.

 To begin, a highly coherent light source of x-rays, electrons, or other wavelike particles must be incident on an object.
 This beam, although popularly x-rays, has potential to be made up of electrons due to their decreased overall wavelength; this lower wavelength allows for higher resolution and, thus, a clearer final image.
+However, electron beams are limited in penetration depth compared to X-rays, as electrons have an inherent mass.
 Due to this incident light, a spot is illuminated on the object being detected and reflected off of its surface.
 The beam is then scattered by the object producing a diffraction pattern representative of the Fourier transform of the object.
-The complex diffraction pattern is then collected by the detector and the Fourier transform of all the features that exist on the object’s surface are evaluated.
-With the diffraction information being put into the frequency domain, the image is not detectable by the human eye and, thus, very different from what we’re used to observing using normal microscopy techniques.
+The complex diffraction pattern is then collected by the detector and the Fourier transform of all the features that exist on the object's surface are evaluated.
+With the diffraction information being put into the frequency domain, the image is not detectable by the human eye and, thus, very different from what we're used to observing using normal microscopy techniques.

 A reconstructed image is then made through utilization of an iterative feedback phase-retrieval algorithm where a few hundred of these incident rays are detected and overlapped to provide sufficient redundancy in the reconstruction process.
 Lastly, a computer algorithm transforms the diffraction information into the real space and produces an image observable by the human eye; this image is what we would likely see by means of traditional microscopy techniques.
 The hope is that using CDI would produce a higher resolution image due to its aberration-free design and computational algorithms.